 In addition, a School Honours system is in place to recognise and to celebrate the commitment and achievement of pupils in extracurricular activities.
-Girls may be awarded Full, Half or Junior honours depending on the nature of their achievement and their year group.
+Girls may be awarded Full, Half or Junior Honours depending on the nature of their achievement and their year group.

+Full School Honours Entitles Senior pupils to an Honours blazer, an Honours badge and certificate.

+Half School Honours

-In Senior School, the award of Full School Honours entitles pupils to an Honours blazer, an Honours badge and certificate; an award of Half Honours entitles pupils to a silver wire blazer badge displaying the award field and a certificate; an award of Junior Honours entitles pupils in Junior School to an Honours badge and a certificate.
+Entitles pupils to a silver wire blazer badge displaying the award field and a certificate.

+Junior Honours

+Entitles pupils in Junior School to an Honours badge and a certificate.